ElektraInitiative/libelektra/doc/dev/hooks.md

 The following function must be exported:

 - `record`:

   - Signature: `(Plugin * handle, KeySet * returned, Key * parentKey)`
   - Called in `kdbSet` after the storage phase.
+  - Must not modify the `returned` keyset.
+  - Calculates the changes and stores them.

+- `lock`:

+  - Signature: `int (Plugin * handle, Key * parentKey)`
+  - Called in `kdbSet` before the storage phase.
+  - Must ensure that this is only process that can record changes until `unlock` is called.
+    - If successful, must return `ELEKTRA_PLUGIN_STATUS_SUCCESS`.
+    - If not successful, must return `ELEKTRA_PLUGIN_STATUS_ERROR`

+- `unlock`:
+  - Signature: `int (Plugin * handle, Key * parentKey)`
+  - Called in `kdbSet` before returning, after `lock` has been called.
+  - Must remove any acquired locks and mutexes, so that other processes can record changes again.

 ## Lifecycle